hse-project/rfcs/rfcs/hse/0003-wal-design.md

   follow transaction commits with an explicit hse_kvdb_sync() for durability.
 - Support for timestampled-KVS, although hooks are added wherever possible to accommodate it
+- Support creating WAL files on a ZNS device

 ## Solution